-There were no repurchases of Liberty Media common stock (presently known as Liberty Formula One common stock), Liberty SiriusXM common stock or Liberty Braves common stock during the three months ended December 31, 2016.
-As of December 31, 2016, \$1.3 billion was available to be used for share repurchases of Series A and Series C of each of Liberty SiriusXM common stock, Liberty Braves common stock and Liberty Media common stock (presently known as Liberty Formula One common stock) under the Company's share repurchase program.
+There were no repurchases of Liberty SiriusXM common stock, Liberty Formula One common stock or Liberty Braves common stock during the three months ended December 31, 2017.
+As of December 31, 2017, \$1.3 billion was available to be used for share repurchases of Series A and Series C of each of Liberty SiriusXM common stock, Liberty Braves common stock and Liberty Formula One common stock under the Company's share repurchase program.

-During the three months ended December 31, 2016, 1,189 shares and 2,376 shares of Series A and Series C Liberty Media common stock (presently known as Liberty Formula One common stock), respectively, 4,746 shares and 9,490 shares of Series A and Series C Liberty SiriusXM common stock, respectively, and 476 shares and 951 shares of Series A and Series C Liberty Braves common stock, respectively, were surrendered by certain of our officers and employees to pay withholding taxes and other deductions in connection with the vesting of their restricted stock and restricted stock units.
+During the three months ended December 31, 2017, no shares of Series A or Series C Liberty Formula One common stock, Series A or Series C Liberty SiriusXM common stock, and Series A or Series C Liberty Braves common stock were surrendered by certain of our officers and employees to pay withholding taxes and other deductions in connection with the vesting of their restricted stock and restricted stock units.